 Three Jaw Universal Chuck

 If you want a chuck to hold round and hexagonal products during the turning, you can buy this type of chuck.
 It has a complete and quick grip over the outcome.
-When you adjust the jaws by chuck wrench, they all move simultaneously.
-However, they are available in different sizes, ranging from 1/8-16 inches.
+They all move simultaneously when you adjust the jaws with a chuck wrench.
+However, they are available in sizes ranging from 1/8-16 inches.